fsnowdin/RenDot/README.md

-# Text-to-JSON-Parser
+# Ren'Dot

 **NOTE: This is my own custom version of the parser meant for use within my own games.
-It contains support for monologues (no face sprite in the dialogue box) and custom character expressions.
+It contains support for monologues and custom character expressions.
 However, these changes have to be accompanied by changes to the Godot Dialogue System addon itself so I have made the master branch the general parser for default use.**

 A parser that takes in a Ren'Py-like text script and parse it into a JSON file for importing into radmatt's [Godot Dialogue System](https://radmatt.itch.io/godot-dialogue-system).

 ## Installation

-Clone the repository and navigate into its directory.
-The parser only need parser.py and a customizable script.txt to work.
+Download the latest binary for your operating system [here](https://github.com/tghgg/Ren-Dot/releases/tag/untagged-9ea942bfec00d987d4a4) and run the executable.

 ## Usage

+On your first start, Ren'Dot will ask you for a place to put produced JSON dialogues.

+Write your script in the Ren'Dot editor.
+When you're done, hit the 'Parse Script' button and the output JSON dialogue will appear in the folder you chose when you first started Ren'Dot.

+### Script Structure

-TODO: Write proper documentation for how to write scripts for the parser.
+TODO: Write proper documentation for how to write scripts for Ren'Dot.

-Write your script in the script.txt file.
-Here's an example script:
 ```
+NAME: Example-Script
-NAME: Example-Script // This will be the name of the output JSON file
+// The name above will be the name of the output JSON file and the clone script in Text-Scripts
 // You can explain things or write notes with by using '//' to comment
 Player, neutral: "Hello there, this is a dialogue."
 Player, neutral: "How about we have a 3-second moment of silence?"